• Home

 • 1/2 cup honey

-• 1/2 cup melted butter plus more for brushing
+• 1/2 cup (1 stick) unsalted butter melted, plus more for brushing

 • 2 large eggs beaten

-• 4 to 6 cups flour plus more if needed
+• 4 to 5 1/2 cups bread flour plus more for kneading

 Instructions

-• Preheat the oven to 400 degrees F. And get your stand mixer ready, fitted with the paddle attachment.
+• Preheat the oven to 400 degrees F. And get your stand mixer ready, fitted with the flat beater attachment.
+Pour the instant yeast into your stand mixer bowl and pour in the warm water.
+Let it activate for 5 to 7 minutes, or until bubbly.

-• Slowly add the flour cup-by-cup until fully incorporated and the dough pulls away from the sides of the mixing bowl.
+• Once bubbling, add in the honey.
+On low speed, add the melted butter and the eggs.
+Whisk the salt into the flour and slowly add the flour (one cup at a time) until fully incorporated and the dough starts to pull away from the sides of the mixing bowl.
 Add more flour if it is too sticky.

-• Using a pastry or dough scraper, portion the dough into 24 even servings.
-Form the rolls into desired shape and place in a cast iron skillet or on a baking sheet spaced evenly apart. (if using the cast iron skillet, make sure you coat the skillet with cooking spray or veg oil before you place the rolls in the oven)
+• Using a pastry or dough scraper, portion the dough into 18 to 24 even servings.
+Form the rolls into desired shape and place in a cast iron skillet or on a baking sheet spaced evenly apart. (if using the cast iron skillet, make sure you coat the skillet with baking spray or grease with butter before you place the rolls in the oven)

-• Set aside in a warm place (next to the oven works!) and allow to rise approximately 20 minutes, or until doubled in size.
+• Set aside in a warm place (next to the oven works!) and allow to rise; approximately 20 to 30 minutes, or until doubled in size.
 Brush the rolls with melted butter.

-• Bake for 25 minutes until the tops are golden brown.
-Remove from the oven and brush with more melted butter, and sprinkle with a little salt.
+• Bake for about 25 minutes, or until the tops are golden brown and the rolls are cooked through.
+Remove from the oven and brush with more melted butter if desired, and sprinkle with a little Maldon sea salt flakes.
+Enjoy!

 You might also like...